MANU-CHAUHAN/eva5/S6/README.md

 # S6 EVA5

+#### Note: the `fixed` files are new ones and have removed a stupid mistake in previous commit (regarding the placement of weight decay).
+I commited at wrong version

 The session was about Batch Normalization and Regularization effects.
 We focused on why redistribution of data is important or rather why scaling matters for training an eeficient DNN.

 **Overfitting** is a phenomenon that occurs when a machine learning or statistics model is tailored to a particular dataset and is unable to generalise to other datasets.
 This usually happens in complex models, like deep neural networks.